 SO Mostly it's the fact that the ROI is so much higher than other marketing channels.
-However there is also the fact there are constantly so many new partners in the market.
+However, there is also the fact there are constantly so many new partners in the market.
 There is always something new - it never stops!

-Another strength is the fact that an affiliate programme allows you to integrate everything together through one platform.
+Another strength is the fact that an affiliate program allows you to integrate everything together through one platform.
 We dedicate a lot of time to strategy, analysis and so on and therefore we rely upon affiliate networks for innovation and market trends.
 Although we manage directly many partners, we need to push the long-tail partners through networks.
-We don't have the resources to manage those partnerships ourselves so the networks allow us to centralise all these relationships through a unique point of contact.
+We don't have the resources to manage those partnerships ourselves, so the networks allow us to centralize all these relationships through a unique point of contact.

-Regional information Number of internet users Population \$2.94tn GDP Adults with a smartphone English Google (91%) Official language Most popular search engine Pounds Sterling (£) 57% / 37% Currency Smartphone platform split Device split of sales 2,210 53% Number of advertisers 19% 19,220 Number of active publishers Awin market information Email Comparison engine Content Display Loyalty & Cashback 3% 1% Sub networks Voucher code Tech partners Search Social
+Regional information Number of internet users Population \$2.94tn GDP Adults with a smartphone English Google (91%) Official language Most popular search engine Pounds Sterling (£) 57% / 37% Smartphone platform split Currency Device split of sales 53% Number of advertisers 19% 19,220 Number of active publishers Awin market information Display Email Comparison engine Content Loyalty & Cashback 3% Sub networks Coupon code Tech partners Search Social

 The shadow of Brexit hangs inevitably over any discussion of the UK's current market state.
 Former Prime Minister David Cameron's decision to offer the British public a referendum on whether or not to stay as part of the European Union proved far more divisive than could have been anticipated.
 On Friday, June 24, 2016, the results were in.
-Fifty-one-point-nine percent voted in favour of leaving the EU, a small but significant majority.
+51.9% voted in favor of leaving the EU, a small but significant majority.

-The immediate effect was for the financial markets to react in typically hyperbolic fashion and the Pound plunged to a 31-year low in value against the dollar, the likes of which had not been seen since 1985.1 Over time that value recovered slightly but, at the time of writing, it is still nowhere close to pre-vote levels.2
+The immediate effect was for the financial markets to react in typically hyperbolic fashion and the Pound plunged to a 31-year low in value against the Dollar, the likes of which had not been seen since 1985.1 Over time that value recovered slightly but, at the time of writing, it is still nowhere close to pre-vote levels.2